gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 when forming the ENCRYPT chunk header the Encryption Chunk Handler may set the Flags (see {{sctp-encryption-chunk-newchunk-crypt-struct}}).

+An SCTP packet containing an SCTP Crypto Chunk SHALL be delivered without delay and SCTP bundling is NOT PERMITTED.

 ## Encrypted Data Chunk Reception {#data-receiving}

 When the Association state machine (see {{sctp-encryption-state-diagram}}) has